 Philanthropy at Green Meadow

-If you would like to get more involved through volunteering, sponsoring, or if you have a business you would like to connect with us for Shop to Give, please contact Lynne Wu, Director of Development, at 845.356.2514 x304 or Averi Lohss, Development Coordinator at x301.
+If you would like to get more involved through volunteering, sponsoring, or if you have a business you would like to connect with us for Shop to Give, please contact Lynne Wu, Director of Community Engagement & Philanthropy, at 845.356.2514 x304 or Averi Lohss, Development Coordinator at x301.

 We welcome your visit to the Development Office, located on the main floor of the High School building.
 Please stop by and introduce yourself!
 We can share more about what we are doing and how your family can be part of this important effort.